 The present confidentiality and integrity of global communications are safeguarded by the implementation of an asymmetric key exchange system on servers and clients.
 Specifically, the TLS (Transport Layer Security) standard defines the format of and protocol for record exchange enabling the server and client to establish a shared encryption key, i.e. the session key, and afterwards verify the success of this process.

 Forward secrecy is the concept that should the session data be intercepted in transit and stored, and the server cryptographic data be compromised at some point in the future, no compromised information can be used to decrypt the session data.
 The reason is twofold: no secret server parameters used to establish the shared key with the client are stored.
 The only server key pair stored is the one used by the authentication algorithm to sign the server records sent to the client.
 Also, the session key itself is never transmitted in messages between the server and client.
-Instead, the server and client separately create secret session key establishment parameters (an integer or a public-private key pair, depending on whether Diffie-Hellman or elliptic-curve Diffie-Helman is used) and employ them to establish a shared secret, without ever revealing classically computationally tractable information about each other’s secrets.
+Instead, the server and client separately create secret session key establishment parameters (an integer or a public-private key pair, depending on whether Diffie-Hellman or elliptic-curve Diffie-Hellman is used) and employ them to establish a shared secret, without ever revealing classically computationally tractable information about each other's secrets.
 For an explanation of the mathematics behind Diffie-Hellman key generation (it is interesting, and not particularly complicated), see this Wikipedia article.

 Quantum Computation and Shor's Algorithm

-In 1994, Peter Shor published an algorithm (pdf) that when run on a quantum computer with sufficient qubits and quantum error correction (quantum computers in 2019 are notoriously noisy and weak) can demonstrably break the discrete logarithm problem and the prime factorization problem, both of which are special cases of the hidden subgroup problem for finite abelian groups.
+In 1994, Peter Shor published an algorithm that when run on a quantum computer with sufficient qubits and quantum error correction (quantum computers are notoriously noisy and weak) can demonstrably break the discrete logarithm problem and the prime factorization problem, both of which are special cases of the hidden subgroup problem for finite abelian groups.
 The cryptographic significance, of course, is that the security of Diffie-Hellman key exchange is based on the classical computational intractability of the discrete logarithm problem, and that of RSA on the classical computational intractability of the prime factorization problem.

-A practical implementation of Shor’s algorithm, one that would enable it to break 2048-bit RSA, would likely require at least 4,000 qubits and 100 million quantum logic gates, an engineering feat whose duration experts in the field disagree on, some claiming that such machines may be available in twenty to thirty years, while others cautioning that major steps towards the construction of such machines should be made within our lifetime, and that the actual machines will appear much later.
+The challenges to building a quantum computer of sufficient complexity to start making Shor's algorithm practical are presently many.
+Quantum processors have limited coherence time, or the time before the qubits inside the processor lose their state of superposition, rendering further computation impossible.
+A practical implementation of Shor's algorithm, one that would enable it to break 2048-bit RSA, would likely require at least 4,000 qubits and 100 million quantum logic gates, an engineering feat whose duration experts in the field disagree on.
+Some claim that such machines may be available in the coming decades, while others caution that the actual machines will appear much later.